carbon-language/carbon-lang/llvm/docs/MarkedUpDisassembly.rst

 Contextual markups
 ------------------

-Annoated assembly display will supply contextual markup to help clients more efficiently implement things like pretty printers.
+Annotated assembly display will supply contextual markup to help clients more efficiently implement things like pretty printers.
 Most markup will be target independent, so clients can effectively provide good display without any target specific knowledge.